lwasser/lwasser.github.io/_pages/open-source-software-tools-for-science.md

 contribute to.
 If the tool is free, it will be referred to as FOSS or Free Open Source Software.
 To make it easier to teach earth data science I help build free open source software tools.
-Below are some of the free-to-use open source projects that i'm currently leading.
+Below are some of the free-to-use open source projects that I am currently leading development of.

-## pyOpenSci
+## pyOpenSci: Peer Reviewed, Documented, Tested and Discoverable Open Source Software for Science

-pyOpenSci is a community that promotes open science through supporting development and peer review of scientific software written in the `Python` programming language. pyOpenSci is modeled after rOpenSci.
+pyOpenSci is a community modeled after rOpenSci that promotes open science through supporting development and peer review of scientific software written in the `Python` programming language.

 I currently am organizing and leading the pyOpenSci effort with several colleagues.
+In the past 2 years we have:

-We are now solidifying the peer review process and gathering community support.
+* Developed a robust peer review process
-Ultimately we'd like to see it grow as rOpenSci has and have funded full time positions in addition to the wealth of community contributed time.
+* Created and published a contributing guide that provides guidelines and standards for Python packages
+* Created a partnership with JOSS (Journal of Open Source Software) to ensure they are citable.
+* Gathered extensive community support.
+* Reviewed a suite of open source python packages harnessing the power of volunteer reviewers and editors.

+I am currently serving as the editor in chief but am also actively seeking funding for this project to support hiring someone to work on this project full time.

 <!-- ** Might be cool to gather a list of collaborators here?? -->